levelfivecoder/mvvmutils/README.md

 - Eg: Viewmodel for *HomePage* should be *HomeViewModel*.
 The library will pick the curresponding Page on navigation based on the convention.
 - ViewModel to ViewModel navigation

-Grab the latest [MvvmUtils NuGet](https://www.nuget.org/packages/plugin.mvvmutils/) package and install in your solution.
+Grab the latest [MvvmUtils NuGet](https://www.nuget.org/packages/Xamarin.Forms.MvvmUtils/) package and install in your solution.

-> Install-Package plugin.mvvmutils
+> Install-Package Xamarin.Forms.MvvmUtils

 Make sure that both the shared core project and your application projects include the NuGet.